Courses

 • Understand the difference between recognition and appreciation.

-• Be able to articulate what helps them feel seen, heard, and valued.
+• Articulate what helps others feel seen, heard, and valued.

-• Be able to differentiate between what people do and who they are on a human level.
+• Differentiate between what people do and who they are on a human level.

-• Understand the importance of listening and collecting feedback when shifting culture.
+• Recognize the importance of listening and collecting feedback when shifting culture.

 • Understand how the stress response system responds favorably to appreciation.

-Intended Audience: Mixed cohorts of supervisors, middle and senior managers, executive leadership or whole teams.
-It is especially effective when a team can share the experience
+Intended Audience: Leaders, managers, and supervisors.
+This course is especially effective when a team can share the experience.